-Create a folder named section1
+Create a folder named section1 for your work on these

 exercises.
 You can find instructions for doing so